jamiewilbraham/azure-docs/articles/cognitive-services/Computer-vision/Vision-API-How-to-Topics/HowToCallVisionAPI.md

 Every call to the Computer Vision API requires a subscription key.
 This key must be either passed through a query string parameter or specified in the request header.

 To get a free trial key, do either of the following:
-* Go to the [Try Cognitive Services](https://azure.microsoft.com/try/cognitive-services/?api=computer-vision) page.
+* Go to the [Try Cognitive Research Technologies](https://azure.microsoft.com/try/cognitive-services/?api=computer-vision) page.
-* Go to the [Create a Cognitive Services account](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account) page to subscribe to Computer Vision.
+* Go to the [Create a Cognitive Research Technologies account](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account) page to subscribe to Computer Vision.

 You can pass the subscription key by doing any of the following: